arvinbalaraman/remote-mcp-webapp-dotnet/README.md

     - `Azure Subscription`: The Azure Subscription where your resources will be deployed.
     > NOTE: This may take a while to complete as it executes three commands: `azd package` (builds a deployable copy of your application), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
 You will see a progress indicator as it packages, provisions and deploys your application.
 1. [Optional] Make changes to app.py and run `azd deploy` again to update your changes.

+## Additional notes

+The `sample.bicep` file is available in the main directory of this repo to provide a single template that includes all of the resources and properties in the AZD template.
+Information and details have been added in-line in that file to provide more context on the various properties including why you should configure them as described.